jmahr07/inat/README.md

 # iNat
-Began learning data visualization with R using data from iNaturalist last year.
+Began learning data visualization with R using data from iNaturalist.
 This is a collection of some of the things I have made.

 - **iNat data** = *data.csv*
 - **Weather data** = *weather.csv*

-Also new to github so let me know if I am doing something wrong.
+New to github so let me know if I am doing something wrong.

 ***